webhavr/rustNotes/Rust Language.md

 ### Slice
 * [Link](https://doc.rust-lang.org/std/primitive.slice.html)
 * A dynamically-sized view into a contiguous sequence, `[T]`
+* Since they are just a view, they don't own the data and borrow it from the sliced type.
 * Slices are a view into a block of memory represented as a pointer and a length.
 * Slices are either mutable or shared.
   * The shared slice type is `&[T]`